 Project Title

-Author One1, Author Two1, Author Three1, and Author Four2
+Author One, Author Two, Author Three, and Author Four

-1One University 2B University
+High School 1 High School 2

-May 14, 2020
+November 17, 2021

 Abstract

 Your abstract will get published whether or not your team wins the challenge, so make sure to do a good job!
 It should reflect the objectives, methodology and findings of the research project.
 When writing your abstract, choose the right (amount of) words to convey your information.
 Avoid long sentences and long-winded explanations as they could make the reader lose focus.
 The order of your writing is also important.
 Maintain a logical order to your writing so that the reader links each aspect of your work coherently.
 Introduction/Background: Explains what problem the study examined and why.
 You may provide some background to the project, and the motivation behind it.
 Materials and Methods: Describes the data sources used and methodologies adopted for the data analysis.
 Key Findings/Results: Outlines the discoveries/what was observed from the analysis.
 When describing your results, strive to focus on the main finding(s), and list no more than two or three points.
-Conclusion: Provide a general interpretation of the results, specifying what is new/innovative of your project, and give any important recommendation for future research.Once you've written these, delete the keywords, edit for flow, and you have your abstract
+Conclusion: Provide a general interpretation of the results, specifying what is new/innovative of your project, and give any important recommendation for future research.Once you've written these, delete the keywords, edit for flow, and you have your abstract.
+The word limit for this is 250 words.

 Keywords

 pick, 3-5, good, keywords

 1 Introduction

 Before we get to the actual introduction, welcome to Overleaf, as well as IATEXitself!
 Although IATEXcertainly has its quirks, we hope that by contrasting the template you see here with the compiled document on the right side, you can get an intuitive sense of how to work

 with it.
 Anyhow, let's begin!